spgarbet/corona/README.md

 The first broad measure has been taken.
 A Europe travel ban.
 The graph clearly shows it spreading inside the US.
 Prediction: It's too late for any such measure to have much effect.
 It's like getting bedbugs and saying we're no longer going to be visiting hotels to stop them.

+March 29th It has broken beneath the exponential 95% prediction interval for the first time since the climb began.
+This is the breakpoint from the exponential expansion!

 ### Trump Quotes

 * January 22: “We have it totally under control.
 It’s one person coming in from China.
 It’s going to be just fine.”